 This Map is a summary only.
-Diaries Maps are zoomable and accurate.
+All other Maps on this site are zoomable and accurate.

 The Large Ball of String in Burns, Oregon, is about 300 miles from my home in Portland.
 It is not a candidate for a Guinness record by any conceivable measure and visitor comments on the web tend to be rather sardonic: ‘County Museum.
 They possess a large ball of string.
 I don’t know why’.

 The Worst Strip Club in Oregon is even further away.
 This club just might get into Guinness for having such utterly dismal reviews: ‘ The best you can say is that the dancers are alive and naked.’ … ’A dim dingy dated dive with no standards at all’ … ‘I’ll never go back.
 It was horrible’ .